Chicago American Giants: Decline and demise

 Ted "Double Duty" Radcliffe was appointed manager in 1950.
 The team's owner, Dr. J.B.
 Martin, was concerned about black players joining major league teams so he instructed Radcliffe to sign white players.
 Radcliffe recruited at least five young white players (Lou Chirban, Lou Clarizio, Al Dubetts, Frank Dyall, and Stanley Miarka).
 Sports entrepreneur Abe Saperstein owned the American Giants in 1952, its last season in the Negro American League.
 Its players were dispersed to the four remaining NAL teams for the 1953 season.
 After dropping out of the Negro American League, the American Giants became unaffiliated and turned to barnstorming, playing games in the Midwest.
 The team disbanded after the 1956 season, then was revived in 1958, playing throughout the South until 1961.

 Home fields

-The American Giants first played at South Side Park (III) (1920–1940) and Perry Stadium (Indianapolis) (1933), when South Side Park was briefly re-purposed mid-season in 1933.
-Finally, they shared Comiskey Park (I) (1941–1950), playing when the White Sox were on the road.
+The American Giants played at Schorling's Park (1911–1940) and Perry Stadium (Indianapolis) (1933), when Schorling's Park was briefly re-purposed mid-season in 1933.
+Finally, after a destructive fire at Schorling's Park, they shared Comiskey Park (I) (1941–1950), playing when the White Sox were on the road.

+Prior to 1911, the predecessor Union Giants club had played in various small local venues, primarily the first "Schorling's Park", a.k.a.
+"Auburn Park", at 79th Street and Wentworth Avenue in the Auburn Park neighborhood of Chicago's south side.

 MLB throwback jerseys

-The Chicago White Sox have honored the American Giants by wearing replica uniforms during regular-season baseball games on several occasions, including July 1, 2007 (at Kansas City), July 26, 2008 (at home vs. Detroit), and July 16, 2011, during the 9th Annual Negro League weekend at Detroit, where the home team also worn the jerseys of the Detroit Stars during the 17th annual Negro League Tribute Game.
+The Chicago White Sox have honored the American Giants by wearing replica uniforms during regular-season baseball games on several occasions, including July 1, 2007 (at Kansas City), July 26, 2008 (at home vs. Detroit), and July 16, 2011, during the 9th Annual Negro League weekend at Detroit, where the home team also wore the jerseys of the Detroit Stars during the 17th annual Negro League Tribute Game.

 Notable players

 Hall of Famers

-Eleven alumni have been inducted into the National Baseball Hall of Fame and Museum.
+Thirteen alumni have been inducted into the National Baseball Hall of Fame and Museum.